Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 Afternoon: 1.35 -3.25

-Welcome back to the Spring Term in Class 4.
+Welcome back to the summer term in Class 4.
 I hope you all had a very restful and happy holiday.
-A big thank you for all my lovely cards, presents and Christmas good wishes.

 Class rules and behaviour

-Children will be expected to follow the Golden Rules that are displayed in class.
+Children are expected to follow the Golden Rules that are displayed in class.
 If children decide to break the rules they will receive the sanctions as set out in the School Behaviour Policy.
 However, I believe in creating a nurturing and supportive environment where I expect children to: